junxit/us-congress-bills-114/bill.md

 - **(5)** Jordan is suffering from the Syrian refugee crisis and the threat of the Islamic State of Iraq and the Levant (ISIL).
 - **(6)** The Government of Jordan was elected as a non-permanent member of the United Nations Security Council beginning in January 2014 and terminating in December 2015.
 - **(7)** Enhanced support for defense cooperation with Jordan is important to the national security of the United States, including through creation of a status in law for Jordan similar to the countries in the North Atlantic Treaty Organization, Japan, Australia, the Republic of Korea, Israel, and New Zealand, with respect to consideration by Congress of foreign military sales to Jordan.
+- **(8)** The Colorado National Guard’s relationship with the Jordanian military provides a significant benefit to both the United States and Jordan.
-- **(8)** Jordanian pilot Moaz al-Kasasbeh was brutally murdered by ISIL.
+- **(9)** Jordanian pilot Moaz al-Kasasbeh was brutally murdered by ISIL.
-- **(9)** On February 3, 2015, Secretary of State John Kerry and Jordanian Foreign Minister Nasser Judeh signed a new Memorandum of Understanding that reflects the intention to increase United States assistance to the Government of Jordan from $660,000,000 to $1,000,000,000 per year for the years 2015 through 2017.
+- **(10)** On February 3, 2015, Secretary of State John Kerry and Jordanian Foreign Minister Nasser Judeh signed a new Memorandum of Understanding that reflects the intention to increase United States assistance to the Government of Jordan from $660,000,000 to $1,000,000,000 per year for the years 2015 through 2017.

 ## § 3.
 Statement of policy